Skip to content

 trusted_proxies: '192.0.0.1,10.0.0.0/8'

-Careful when trusting dynamic IP using REMOTE_ADDR value or similar
+Careful when trusting dynamic IP that uses REMOTE_ADDR value or similar

-On Platform.sh, Varnish does not have a static IP, like with AWS LB.
+On Platform.sh, Varnish doesn't have a static IP, like with AWS LB.
 For this reason, the TRUSTED_PROXIES env variable supports being set to value REMOTE_ADDR, which is equal to:

 1